sphinx-gallery/sphinx-gallery/doc/configuration.rst

         'gallery_dirs': ['auto_examples', 'tutorials'],
     }

-Keep in mind that both lists have to be of the same length.
+Keep in mind that both lists should be of the same length.

+Each folder in ``examples_dirs`` will be built into an examples gallery.
+Subfolders within each ``examples_dirs`` will be built into gallery subsections (sub-galleries) of the parent gallery.

+Sphinx-Gallery only supports one level of subfolder nesting in its gallery directories.
+For example our :ref:`examples-index`, has the parent gallery in `examples/` and the subsection (aka sub-gallery) in `examples/no_output/`.
+Further sub-folders are not supported.
+This might be a limitation for you, or you might want to have separate galleries for different purposes, e.g., an examples gallery and a tutorials gallery.

 .. note:: If your examples take a long time to run, consider looking at the
           :ref:`execution times <sphx_glr_auto_examples_sg_execution_times>`